wp-plugins/video-audio-bbcodes/readme.txt

 == Screenshots ==

 == Changelog ==

+= 1.1 =
+* Updated and improved description and install instructions in readme.txt
+* Improved status messages in admin screen

 = 1.0 =
 * Support for Youtube using [youtube] bbcode.
 Supports long and short urls plus id.